-The crankshaft position sensor on your Mitsubishi car is a three wire Hall Effect type sensor that can be easily tested with a multimeter.
-Below are the circuit descriptions that you'll need in the tests presented in this article:
+The crankshaft position sensor, on your 3.0L Mitsubishi Montero, is a three wire Hall Effect type sensor that can be easily tested with a multimeter.
+Below are the circuit descriptions that you'll need in the tests presented in this tutorial:

 - Circuit labeled 1: